tcltk/tklib/modules/scrollutil/README.txt

 Scrollutil is a library package for Tcl/Tk versions 8.0 or higher, written in pure Tcl/Tk code.
 It contains:

-  - the implementation of the "scrollarea" and "scrollsync" mega- widgets, including a general utility module for mega-widgets;
+  - the implementation of the "scrollarea", "scrollsync", and "scrollableframe" mega-widgets, including a general utility module for mega-widgets;
-  - commands for user-friendly mouse wheel event handling in scrollable widget containers like BWidget ScrollableFrame and iwidgets::scrolledframe.
+  - commands for user-friendly mouse wheel event handling in scrollable widget containers like scrollutil::scrollableframe, BWidget ScrollableFrame, and iwidgets::scrolledframe.
 These commands require Tcl/Tk versions 8.4 or higher on X11 and Mac OS X and Tk 8.6b2 or later on Windows;
   - demo scripts illustrating the use of the Scrollutil package in connection with various scrollable widgets and the above-mentioned scrollable widget containers;